If Your Workers’ Compensation Claim Is Denied

 Our workers’ compensation attorneys know how to challenge denials of workers’ compensation benefits or reduction in benefits.
 The first step to take when your workers’ compensation has been denied or reduced is to request a hearing before a Workers’ Compensation Board judge.
 In this situation, you want to have experienced, aggressive legal representation on your side fighting for benefits that are rightfully yours.

-If you have questions for an Albany denied or reduced disability claims attorney, call 518-449-2245 or email us to schedule a free initial consultation.
+If you have questions for an Albany denied or reduced disability claims attorney, call 518-449-2245 or schedule a free initial consultation below.

 If you choose to have us represent you on your workers’ compensation claim, we do so for no upfront cost.
 If we successfully recover your claim, a judge determines what our fee should be.
 This fee is deducted directly from the compensation, so you don’t have to come up with it yourself.
 If we are unsuccessful with your claim, you don’t owe any lawyer’s fees.